codingteam/emulsion/README.md

 Build
 -----

-Install [.NET Core SDK][dotnet-core-sdk] 3.1 or newer for your platform, then
+Install [.NET SDK][dotnet-sdk] 5.0 or newer for your platform, then
 run:

 ```console